-- Ask the THN Help Desk to identify the agencies that reliably use HMIS.
-Work with those agencies that need to improve their HMIS data quality so that they will be ready to produce PIT Count data from HMIS by the end of January. - Remind providers using HMIS to update their data so that records for all residents on January 26th are complete and reliable. - Ask providers not using HMIS to be prepared to report their data soon after the date of the count.
-Supply providers with the data collection forms that they will need to complete.
-Determine date/time to complete training for non-participating HMIS agencies to review and ensure understanding of the data collection forms.
+- Remind providers using HMIS to start working on cleaning up any data quality issues as soon as possible so that records for all residents on January 25th are complete and reliable. - Ask providers not using HMIS to be prepared to report their data on the day of the count.
+Supply providers with the data collection instructions that they will show them how to use the Counting Us Application.
+Determine date/time to complete training for non-participating HMIS agencies to review and ensure understanding of the data collection instructions.